ExtensityAI/symbolicai/INSTALLATION.md

 ## Configuration File

 You can specify engine properties in a `symai.config.json` file in your project path.
 This will replace the environment variables.
-Example:
+Example for OpenAI, WolframAlpha, and Pinecone:

 ```json
 {